Wiedopterus

 Wiedopterus is a genus of eurypterid, an extinct group of aquatic arthropods.
 The type and only species of Wiedopterus, W. noctua, is known from deposits of Early Devonian age in Germany.
 The generic name derives from the Wied river, which runs near the site of the initial discovery, and the species name, noctua, derives from Latin noctua (owl) which refers to the superficial resemblance of the carapace (head plate) to an owl.

-A small eurypterid, the type and only known specimen of Wiedopterus does not preserve the appendages or the underside of the body, making certain classification of the genus impossible.
-As such, it is formally classified as Eurypterina incertae sedis (indicating uncertain placement within the Eurypterina suborder of eurypterids).
-Though not yet formally classified as such, Wiedopterus was suggested to probably belong to the Adelophthalmidae family on account of various features, including its general body outline, the position of its eyes, the first segment after its head being reduced in size as well as there being longitudinal ridges on the posterior segments of its body.
+A small eurypterid, the type and only known specimen of Wiedopterus does not preserve the appendages or the underside of the body, which initially made certain classification of the genus difficult.
+Wiedopterus was formally classified as Eurypterina incertae sedis (indicating uncertain placement within the Eurypterina suborder of eurypterids), though similarities to the Adelophthalmoidea was noticed already during its initial description.
+Wiedopterus was formally classified as an adelophthalmid in 2025.

 Description

-Markus Poschmann, who described Wiedopterus, classified the genus as Eurypterina incertae sedis (indicating uncertain placement within the Eurypterina suborder of eurypterids), but noted that the Wiedopterus fossils "probably represent adelophthalmoids".
 Wiedopterus was a relatively small eurypterid, with the only described fossil specimen, measuring 4.43 centimeters (1.74 in) in length, accounting for a little over half of the animal.
 If Wiedopterus was an adelophthalmoid, it would be a medium-sized member of the group, whose members ranged in length from 4 to 32 centimeters (1.6 to 12.6 in).

 The diagnostic features of the genus, as noted by Poschmann in its description, include the carapace (head plate) being shaped like a trapezoid and having a narrow marginal rim, the compound eyes being placed close to the center of the carapace, the preabdomen (body segments 1–7) being rounded and wide, with the anteriormost (most forwardly placed) tergite being reduced in size, the tergites possessing narrow anterior articulation facets, the dorsal (back) preabdomen not having any prominent ornamentation, and that there is a marked constriction between the preabdomen and the postabdomen (body segments 8–12).
 The preabdomen of Wiedopterus was widest at the third or fourth segment, where it measured about 2.05 centimeters (0.81 in) in width.